A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Deep surrogate approach for Bayesian inference

-The prior distribution, with density $p(\bm{\tilde{\theta}})$, is chosen to describe ones existing knowledge about the parameters prior to data being observed.
-The likelihood, $p(\bm{\tilde{z}}|\bm{\tilde{\theta}})$ is the conditional density of the data $\bm{\tilde{z}}$ given parameters $\bm{\tilde{\theta}}$ according to some model.
 The product of the prior and likelihood is proportional to the posterior density, $p(\bm{\tilde{\theta}}|\bm{\tilde{z}})$.
-This density represents an updated belief about the about the unknown parameters $\bm{\tilde{\theta}}$, having observed the data $\bm{\tilde{z}}$. \\ \\ In general the exact functional form of the posterior cannot be directly computed and thus must be approximated.
-A popular method in statistics and data science is to apply a Markov chain Monte Carlo (MCMC) scheme to sample from the posterior distribution over the parameters $\bm{\tilde{\theta}}$ \cite{metropolis1953equation,smith1993bayesian}.
-Each iteration of an MCMC scheme requires the evaluation of the prior density and likelihood function.
-The prior density is chosen in advance and is usually easily evaluated.
-The likelihood function depends on the model and the data.
-In our setting the model is \eqref{model}, the data is $\bm{\tilde{z}}=(\bm{\hat{x}},\bm{\hat{z}})$, and the parameters we wish to infer are $\bm{\tilde{\theta}} = \{\bm{\theta},\sigma^2\}$.
-The likelihood function in this case takes the form
+This is the joint distribution of the parameters $\bm{\tilde{\theta}}$ conditional on the data $\bm{\tilde{z}}$, and represents an updated belief about the about the distribution of the unknown parameters $\bm{\tilde{\theta}}$ based on the data.
+From this distribution estimates of the parameter values, as well as any uncertainties and dependencies can be derived. \\ \\ In general the exact functional form of the posterior cannot be directly computed and thus must be approximated.
+A popular method in statistics and data science is to apply a MCMC scheme to sample from the posterior distribution over the parameters $\bm{\tilde{\theta}}$ \cite{smith1993bayesian}.
+One of the simplest and most widely used MCMC schemes is the Metropolis--Hastings algorithm \cite{metropolis1953equation}.
+In this scheme a Markov chain is constructed by proposing successive states from a proposal distribution $q(\bm{\tilde{\theta}}_{prop}|\bm{\tilde{\theta}})$ which can depend on the current state $\bm{\tilde{\theta}}$.
+In this scheme it can be shown that if the proposals are accepted with probability